rohithkodali/string-to-digits/README.md

 # Text to Digits
-A JavaScript string prototype function that can convert text numbers to their corresponding digits.
+A JavaScript string prototype function that can convert number names to their corresponding digits.

-This function will take standard written English number names and return the number's digits.
+This function will take a standard written English number name and return the number's digits.
 It will ignore any words that it cannot parse as numbers, so it is able to deal with cases like the word 'and' appearing in numbers.

 ### Basic Usage
 ```javascript